The Goes Wrong Show is the new BBC One comedy series - here's who's starring in it and when it's on TV.

 "We’re so grateful for this incredible opportunity and we can’t wait to get started on making some truly terrible programmes.
 We are still very short on equipment - if you have a camcorder we can borrow (in any condition) please do fax us.”

 When is The Goes Wrong Show next on TV?

 The Goes Wrong Show aired its first episode on Monday, December 23 at 7:30PM.

-The next episode will air on Friday, January 24 at 8:30PM.
+The sixth and final episode of the first series will air on Friday, January 31 at 8:30PM.

 You can watch episodes online and catch up via BBC iPlayer here.